Lázaro Bruzón: Career

 Bruzon took part in the 2006 Biel Chess Festival, where he scored 2.5/10, finishing in last place.
 In November 2006, he won the first Iberoamerican Chess Championship.

 In the Chess World Cup 2007 he was knocked out in the first round by Zdenko Kožul.

 In 2008, he came first in the 35th open tournament in Manresa and in the HZ Chess Tournament in Vlissingen.

 He participated in the Chess World Cup 2009, where he was defeated in the first round by Fabiano Caruana.

 In April 2010, he tied for first with Kamil Mitoń, Bojan Kurajica, Yuri Gonzalez Vidal, Evgeny Gleizerov and Bartłomiej Heberla in the 4th Torneo Internacional de Ajedrez Ciudad de La Laguna, placing second on countback.
 Later that year, in November, he won the Magistral Casino de Barcelona round-robin tournament, edging out Ivan Salgado Lopez on tiebreak.

 In 2011, he won the American Continental Championship for the second time.
 At the Chess World Cup 2011 Bruzon eliminated sequentially Yuniesky Quesada, Francisco Vallejo Pons, and Lê Quang Liêm, and made it to the fourth round, where he was defeated by Ruslan Ponomariov in the blitz tiebreaks.

 In July 2013, Bruzon placed equal first in the World Open and won the 8th Edmonton International Tournament.
 In the following month, he took part in the Chess World Cup 2013: after beating Evgeny Najer in round one, he lost to Teimour Radjabov in the second round.

-He won the Torre Memorial consecutively in 2013, 2014 and 2015.
+He won the Torre Memorial consecutively in 2013, 2014, 2015 and 2016.

 In December 2014, he won the 5th Latin American Cup.

 Bruzon competed in the Chess World Cup 2015, where he was knocked out in the second round by Vladimir Kramnik.
 In November 2015 he finished clear first in the 6th Iberoamerican championship in Bilbao, winning this tournament for the second time.

+In 2019, Bruzon tied for first place at the U.S. Masters Chess Championship.